pilot2254/pilot2254/quotes.md

 > "If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime."

 > "It's really interesting how much you can achieve with "fuck it, we ball" attitude."

+> "The most important thing in your life is not what you do.
+It is who you become."